Occupational Hearing Loss

 The Occupational Safety and Health and Administration was formed to promote the creation and enforcement of regulations that would protect workers from needless hazards in the workplace.
 Among the issues that it aims to address are the environmental conditions of the occupational setting, including the presence of high concentration of toxins in the air and the level of noise in a workspace.
 Yet there are some jobs that require workers to be exposed to tools, machines, or surroundings that are inherently noisy and over time that can take a serious toll on one’s hearing.

 If you have experienced adverse health conditions attributable to unsafe levels of ambient noise or due to loud outbursts of sound in the workplace, then you may be able to pursue workers’ compensation benefits.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, P.L.L.C. at 919-851-3311 to speak with a skilled and experienced attorney about your legal rights in this situation
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, P.L.L.C. at 919-851-3311 to speak with a skilled and experienced attorney about your legal rights in this situation

 Complications of Hearing Damage